Simple line drawing of a two-dimensional Hilbert curve used for scheduling tiles in the matrix multiplication kernel.

 The laptop used here has an Nvidia Geforce RTX 4080 Laptop GPU with 12 GB device memory and multiple power profiles.
 The easiest way to switch between power profiles is to simply plug in the power cord for 80W or run on the battery for 40W—so that’s what we do.

-Using a command-line tool such as nvtop or an app such as Mission Center, we can observe that a GPU’s clock speed is frequently changing during the course of a long run, as much as several times per second.
+Using a command-line tool such as nvtop, or an app such as Resources or Mission Center, we can observe that a GPU’s clock speed is frequently changing during the course of a long run, as much as several times per second.
 Memory speed also changes, but much less frequently.
 This is to moderate device temperature.
 When put under load, the GPU will boost its clock speed to handle that load as quickly as possible, but it cannot maintain that faster speed indefinitely: temperature rises, and eventually the clock speed must be reduced again to avoid overheating the device.
 All of this can make it difficult to reproduce experimental results over multiple runs.

 Perhaps the most realistic setting is to just run the kernels and allow temperature moderation to adjust clock rates.
 Kernels can interfere with each others’ timings, however, as one kernel running at a high clock speed will heat up the device and may force the next kernel to run at a lower clock speed; or vice versa, cool down the device and allow the next kernel to run at a higher clock speed.
 This makes results more variable across runs.
 To mitigate this, we interleave launches of the two kernels being compared, i.e. one cuBLAS kernel launch then one custom kernel launch and repeat, giving some control of temperature (control in the experimental sense) via a switchback design.